aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-1.md

 3. *What does Shakespeare mean by “Star-crossed lovers”?*

 People who believe in Astrology believe that the stars control human destiny.
-Another word for Starcrossed is frustrated with the stars.
+Another word for Star crossed is frustrated with the stars.

 4. *What happens to the lovers?*